The Best Linux Distros for Beginners

 In this article, I want to explore three of the best Linux distributions for beginners, and which ones should be avoided.
-I wrote a VERY long article with detailed reviews of about a dozen distros, but instead of posting that, I’ll provide a summary.
-Unfortunately, you’ll often find very bad advice on the internet about switching from Windows to Linux.
-What I mean by that is many people on places like Reddit seem fixated on pushing their favorite distro no matter how difficult it is to use.
+I wrote a VERY long article with detailed reviews of about a dozen distros, but I’ll spare you the details and provide a summary.
+Unfortunately, you’ll often find bad advice on the internet about switching from Windows to Linux.
+Linux enthusiasts on places like Reddit seem fixated on pushing their favorite distro no matter how difficult it is to use.
 Here I want to provide suggestions that work out of the box.
-Not everyone wants keeping up with their computer to become a hobby.
+Not everyone wants to make a hobby out of maintaining their computer.

 But first, let’s get some definitions out of the way: